adibender/coalitions/cran-comments.md

 0 errors | 0 warnings | 2 notes

-* Maintainer email changed
+* I am still the same maintainer, but I changed the Email as my institutional Email will expire
-* Rd line width > 90 characters due to URL length
+* Rd line width > 90 characters due to URL length, nothing I can do about it.

 ## Reverse dependencies